Grand Teton National Park

 While Grand Teton National Park may restrict hunting, the surrounding wilderness areas and national forests often have different regulations.
 These regulations can vary widely, encompassing permit requirements, hunting seasons, and designated hunting zones.
 If you’re planning a hunting expedition in the vicinity, it’s recommended to contact the local Wyoming Game and Fish office for the most up-to-date information.

 Elk play a significant role in the park’s ecosystem.
 They migrate between the park and the National Elk Refuge, forming part of the renowned Jackson herd, the largest elk herd in North America.
 The extension of Grand Teton’s boundaries in 1950 introduced an annual elk reduction program, aimed at regulating the elk population.
-The program mandates that participants possess both a park permit and a valid Wyoming elk hunting license.
+The program mandates that participants possess both a parking permit and a valid Wyoming elk hunting license.

 Embracing the Park’s Rich Diversity